agacek/jkind_ci/README.md

 # jkind_ci

-A place to dump tools or scripts to test jkind against the jkindRegression.
+JKind Continuous Integration.
+Provides two scripts, one to clone-build-test and a second to clone only.
+The repositories cloned are the JKind and jkindRegression.

 ## jkr_all.sh
 The jkr_all.sh bash script is intended to build the jkind jar and then run the Python jkind regression test suite.
 It's meant to provide a semi-automated build and test while waiting for the real CI tool.
 If running on Windows it does assume that you have Cygwin installed to run the scripts.